haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 	- Water_Pumps.geojson.
 This shows the location of water pumps.
 The file type – a geojson – is an-other standard for representing geographical features, commonly used to transmit data in web applications.
 	- Snow-cholera-map-1_modified.tif, a raster showing a map of the area in 1854.

 3. Open QGIS on your computer and start a new project.
-Save it with a new name, for example ‘Tutorial 7’.
+Save it with a new name under the folder for this exercise.

 4. Import the Study_Area.shp file, to add it to your map project.
 Change the symbology to make the study area hollow by right-clicking the layer, choosing Properties, and then changing the Symbology.